ZhongminYao/CIS452-Project/README.md

 to sync the file with firebase project you just created.
 *** Enter "default" when asking about staging!

-Now you are ready to start local host!
+Now you are ready to start a local hosting!

 Run locally using